EXPERTISE

 • Quantify solar and wind potential

-• Identify and size appropriate alternative energy sources including photovoltaic cells, wind turbines, fuel cells
+• Identify and size appropriate alternative energy sources including photovoltaic cells, wind turbines, and fuel cells

 • Coordinate location and installation issues with the design team